 The Campus Takeover team, co-led by the Alliance for Youth Organizing and the Students Learn Students Vote Coalition, provides specialized resources and support to college campuses through toolkits, webinars, and mini grants.
 Student organizations, campus offices, and community organizations are all welcome to partner and receive resources.

 Each of these toolkits provides campuses and organizations with a step-by-step guide for how to run a successful Civic Holiday event on your college campus.
 Toolkits include resources and strategies for planning your event, recruiting volunteers, communications, event execution, and so much more.

-In order to scale and support the civic education work on campuses, grants from the Alliance for Youth Organizing will be available to eligible student organizations and off-campus partners hosting Campus Takeover events and of the following Civic Holidays: National Voter Registration Day, National Voter Education Week, and Vote Early Day.
+In order to scale and support the civic education work on campuses, grants from the Alliance for Youth Organizing will be available to eligible student organizations and off-campus partners hosting Campus Takeover events forthe following Civic Holidays: National Voter Registration Day, National Voter Education Week, and Vote Early Day.
 Grants ranging from $100 – $500 will be awarded based on which Civic Holidays you plan to organize an event for, scale of the applicant’s event or efforts, creative strategies and tactics to increase engagement, collaboration with other organizations, and need.

 Sign up as a partner and we will be in touch about how to apply for a Campus Takeover Mini Grant.
 Mini Grant applications are due August 29th!